Mexican Federal Highway 150D: Puebla and Tlaxcala

 Highways 190 and 150D parallel each other roughly in this area.
 The next major city on Highway 150D is San Martín Texmelucan, where Highway 150D intersects Highway 117 into the city and serves as the eastern terminus of the Arco Norte toll road that serves as the outermost ring of Mexico City.
-After proceeding south east and briefly crossing into Tlaxcala, Highway 150D enters the Puebla metropolitan area, serving as both termini of the Puebla beltway, signed as Highway 190, and intersecting Highways 119 and 121 toward Tlaxcala City.
-Additionally, it serves as the western terminus of Mexican Federal Highway 150, which roughly follows the remainder of its route to Veracruz, and as the southern terminus of the Puebla-Tlaxcala highway, built by PINFRA.
+After proceeding south east and briefly crossing into Tlaxcala, Highway 150D enters the Puebla metropolitan area, serving as both termini of the Puebla beltway, signed as Highway 190, and intersecting Highways 119 and 121 toward Tlaxcala.
+Additionally, it serves as the western terminus of Highway 150, which roughly follows the remainder of its route to Veracruz, and as the southern terminus of the Puebla-Tlaxcala highway, built by PINFRA.
 For 13.3 km in Puebla, the highway spawns a second level; this segment, not operated by CAPUFE, costs 55 pesos and was Mexico's most expensive toll road upon opening, with a cost per kilometer of 3.59 pesos.
 The addition of one more toll prompted at least one newspaper columnist to warn motorists "not to be scammed".

 East of the Puebla beltway, it intersects two more major highways.
-Mexican Federal Highway 140D connects Puebla to Xalapa, the capital of the state of Veracruz, while Mexican Federal Highway 129 offers access to Amozoc de Mota, Teziutlán and Tlapacoyan and Martínez de la Torre in Veracruz.
-Further southeast, Highway 150D provides access to Mexican Federal Highway 140 to Acatzingo, Highway 135D to Tehuacán and Oaxaca City, and Highway 144 at Esperanza.
+Highway 140D connects Puebla to Xalapa, the capital of the state of Veracruz, while Highway 129 offers access to Amozoc de Mota, Teziutlán and Tlapacoyan and Martínez de la Torre in Veracruz.
+Further southeast, Highway 150D provides access to Highway 140 to Acatzingo, Highway 135D to Tehuacán and Oaxaca, and Highway 144 at Esperanza.

 Veracruz

 Highway 150D enters rugged terrain in western Veracruz, passing through Cañón del Río Blanco National Park.
 The two directions of the highway cross over each other twice.
 This stretch is considered one of the most dangerous in the country; in 2010, one lane of the highway had to be closed for six months due to a rock slide, and CAPUFE ranked it second in the country for accidents in 2011.
 East of the interchange at Maltrata, Highway 150D straightens out and enters the area of Ciudad Mendoza, Nogales, Orizaba and Córdoba.
-It also intersects Highway 150, which swoops down to Tehuacán, for the first time since Puebla City.
+It also intersects Highway 150, which swoops down to Tehuacán, for the first time since the city of Puebla.

 East of Córdoba, the terrain flattens out and Highway 150D proceeds toward the east.
-At La Tinaja, it comes across one more major additional interchange, with Mexican Federal Highway 145D.
+At La Tinaja, it comes across one more major additional interchange, with Highway 145D.
 Highway 145D connects central Veracruz to Minatitlán in the south.
 Following this interchange, Highway 150D turns northeast and heads for the port of Veracruz.
-It meets Mexican Federal Highway 180 northwest of Paso del Toro, which gives its name to the last toll booth on the road.
+It meets Highway 180 northwest of Paso del Toro, which gives its name to the last toll booth on the road.
 The toll road ends on the edge of the Veracruz metropolitan area, at Federal Highway 140.
 Traffic continues northbound onto Avenida Miguel Alemán, a major thoroughfare in the city of Veracruz.